pinpoint-apm/pinpoint-c-agent/PHP/Readme.md

 MTT: Mean RTT Time
 ```

-> By the way,pinpoint is an APM system but not a performance enhancement system.
+> By the way, pinpoint is an APM system but not a performance enhancement system.
 The loss can't be avoided at present.

 ### Contributors's words